abruckert/abruckert.github.io/_pages/publications.md

 ## International conferences
+**A. Bruckert**, L. Lévêque, M. Perreira da Silva, and P. Le Callet, A Dataset of Gaze and Mouse Patterns in the Context of Facial Expression Recognition, *Submitted to ACM IMX*, 2023

 **A. Bruckert**, M. Abid, M. Perreira da Silva, and P. Le Callet.
 Could the bubbleview metaphor be used to infer visual attention on 3d graphical content ? *IEEE ICASSP*, 2023.

 **A. Bruckert**, Y. H. Lam, M. Christie, O. Le Meur, [Deep learning for inter-observer congruency prediction](https://ieeexplore.ieee.org/abstract/document/8803596), *IEEE ICIP*, pp. 3766-3770, 2019.